-Chris Anthem is a British painter living in Khartoum, Sudan.
+Chris Anthem is a British painter.
 His work can be found in the collections of their excellences El Thani of Qatar and Byblos Bank Lebanon.
 Recent projects have included painting dresses for Basil Soda Haute Couture, and The Budapest Art Factory Residency.

 Catalogue Introduction to “Fledge”